KrystianSkwierawski/KrystianSkwierawski/README.md

 <div>
  <p>
-Full-stack .NET Developer with 2 years non-commercial experience.
-I want to develop towards web application development, but i also know a bit about wpf and winforms.
+I am Full-stack .NET Developer with 2 years non-commercial experience.
+I want to develop towards web application.
+I am also a little bit into wpf and winforms.
 </p>
 </div>